htcondor/htcondor/docs/admin-manual/checkpoint-server.rst

 (the default) on these submitting machines.
 When ``True``, this variable specifies that the checkpoint server specified by the machine running the job should be used instead of the checkpoint server specified by the submitting machine.
-See the :doc:`/admin-manual/configuration-macros` section on page \ `Configuration
-Macros <../admin-manual/configuration-macros.html>`__ for more details.
+See the :ref:`admin-manual/configuration-macros:checkpoint server configuration file macros` section for more details.
 This allows the job to use the checkpoint server closest to the machine on which it is running, instead of the server closest to the submitting machine.
 For convenience, set these parameters in the global configuration file.

 Second, set ``CKPT_SERVER_HOST`` :index:`CKPT_SERVER_HOST` on each
 machine.
 This identifies the full host name of the checkpoint server